 Central Lake is a tiny village located in the state of Michigan.
 With a population of 977 people and just one neighborhood, Central Lake is the 482nd largest community in Michigan.

-Central Lake is a blue-collar town, with 36.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Central Lake is a village of production and manufacturing workers, professionals, and service providers.
-There are especially a lot of people living in Central Lake who work in management occupations (12.20%), office and administrative support (9.21%), and food service (8.67%).
+When you are in Central Lake, you'll notice that it is more blue-collar than most other communities in America.
+35.85% of Central Lake’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Central Lake is a village of professionals, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Central Lake who work in management occupations (11.56%), healthcare (9.20%), and healthcare suport services (8.96%).

 Also of interest is that Central Lake has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Central Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Central Lake residents report their race to be White, followed by Native American.
-Important ancestries of people in Central Lake include English, German, Dutch, Polish, and Irish.
+Important ancestries of people in Central Lake include English, German, Dutch, Irish, and Polish.

 The most common language spoken in Central Lake is English.
 Other important languages spoken here include Polish and Italian.